RaupeCHR/Serverless-pattern-architectur-health_check/README.md

 Serverless Pattern with API Gateway und Lambdafunktion

-This repo is a companion repo to the https://waswani.medium.com/serverless-architecture-patterns-in-aws-edeab0e46a32 tutorial.
+This repo is build by this overview. https://waswani.medium.com/serverless-architecture-patterns-in-aws-edeab0e46a32

 Todo:
 Architektur in Infra as Code umwandeln (Terraform)